djosephsen/slacker/Readme.md

 * I'm in the process of porting my [hal handlers](https://github.com/djosephsen/HalHandlers) to slacker so I can replace the Hal bots I'm currently running on various teams with Slacker.
 * Slacker badly needs persistent storage (the equivilent of a hubot brain)
+* Transparent support for custom [slash-commands](https://dbgone.slack.com/services/new/slash-commands)
-* Other loftier stuff that I'm too scared to think about yet.
+* Other loftier stuff like redundency and/or failover that I'm too scared to think about yet.